sagebind/blog/articles/2020-06-10-dumb-reasons-to-hate-php.md

 Granted, sigils probably remind you of Perl, but don't worry, they don't have crazy effects on data types like in Perl.
 Just think of it as part of the variable name and you'll be fine.

-There are a few PHP-specific oddities in its syntax, like `@` and using `\` as a namespace separator, but these seem like really petty nitpicks to me.
+There are a few PHP-specific oddities in its syntax, like the `@` operator and using `\` as a namespace separator, but these seem like really petty nitpicks to me.

 ## It isn't modular!

 This sort of complaint is really nebulous, and could stand to have some clarifying questions asked.
-Usually one means one of two things:
+Usually people mean one of two things:

-- Everything is in a global namespace with no modular separation.
+1. Everything is in a global namespace with no modular separation.
-- There is no modular way of packaging code.
+2. There is no modular way of packaging code.

 Now both of these are just blatantly false.
 The first one is easy: PHP has [namespaces], like Java, C#, or what-have-you.
 And they were added to the language in version 5.3, which was released in 2009!
 Now to be fair, there still exists a lot of codebases that were initially designed before then (like WordPress) that don't leverage namespaces everywhere because of this, and this includes the standard library itself.
 But generally namespaces have been adopted for some time, and any modern PHP codebase uses them well.

 The second complaint is also false, but has a seed of truth in it.
 Today, PHP has the aforementioned [Packagist], with tons of reusable, modular packages.
 Its pretty easy to publish your own too!
-But before Packagist and Composer was [PEAR], which admittedly was frustrating to use probably _did_ steer people clear of making or using third-party components.
-So this complaint probably would nail home in 2012, but today its just really misinformed.
+But before Packagist and Composer was [PEAR], which admittedly was frustrating to use and probably _did_ steer people clear of making or using third-party components.
+So this complaint probably would have nailed home in 2012, but today its just really misinformed.

 As an aside, I want to mention that Composer not only exists, but is simply a well-designed package manager that is pleasant to use.
 It makes way more sense than the defacto package managers for most languages I've used; the only one I've used that I think I like better is [Cargo].